 Overall, these wireless headphones are very comfortable to wear for extended periods and are robust enough to be carried with you in a bag pack, despite the fact that you can’t fold them down to a more manageable size.

 Like we said earlier, the Sony MDR XB950BT headphones was created to give bass lovers that deep booming sound that they so crave, but at the same time this wireless headphone doesn’t really eat u the mids and the highs either, so even if you listen to more structured music that is more than just bass, you won’t be disappointed.

 The left ear cup has a button labeled ‘Bass Boost’, which really packs on hell of a punch when used but while it is going to give you much more of a bass drive, it’s also where things start sounding a bit muddy so use it at your own discretion.
 If you like music such as EDM, then you’ll be reaching for this button pretty often.
 This feature only works in wireless mode.

 4. BÖHM Wireless Headphones with Active Noise Cancelling

-The BÖHM Wireless Headphones B76 are cheaper than most other premium wireless headphone sets out there but they are in no way inferior to any of them, in fact we believe that they might even be on par with Bose, which is really saying something.
+The BÖHM Wireless Headphones B76 are cheaper than most another premium wireless headphone sets out there but they are in no way inferior to any of them, in fact, we believe that they might even be on par with Bose, which is really saying something.